sivalabs/sivalabs-hugo/content/posts/2020/2020-04-02-impose-architecture-guidelines-using-archunit.md

 }
 ```

-I just described only a few of the possibilities and you can get as creative as you want :wink:
+I just described only a few of the possibilities, and you can get as creative as you want :wink:

 Please read the official [ArchUnit UserGuide](https://www.archunit.org/userguide/html/000_Index.html) on what are all the cool things you can do with **ArchUnit**.